raohammad/pysparkify/README.md

 # Introduction
-This Spark package is designed to process data from various sources, perform transformations, and write the results to different sinks.
-It follows the pipeline design pattern to provide a flexible and modular approach to data processing.
+The pysparkify library facilitates data processing from diverse sources, applying transformations, and writing outcomes to various destinations.
+It employs the pipeline design pattern, offering a flexible and modular approach to big data data processing.

+Supported sources and sinks include:

+- Amazon S3
+- Amazon Redshift
+- Postgres DB
+- Local Files (for local spark)

 ## Setup